aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 linktitle: "Excel to SQL"
 type: docs
 url: /convert-excel-file-to-sql-file/
-keywords: "Excel to SQL, Aspose.Cells Cloud, REST API, spreadsheet conversion, SQL file, data migration, API integration"
+keywords: "Excel, SQL, Aspose.Cells, Cloud API, spreadsheet conversion"
 description: "Use Aspose.Cells Cloud REST API to convert Excel spreadsheets into SQL files.
 Supports multiple SDKs and programming languages for seamless integration into your applications."
 weight: 100
+ArticleTitle: "Convert Excel to SQL – Aspose.Cells Cloud API"
 ---

 This REST API converts a spreadsheet file to an SQL format file.